harrywynnwill/learning-c-/C#notes.md

 # Variables and Types

 c# is statically typed, therefore variables must be declared before using them.
+Essentially, C# can handle three types of data, floating point numbers, integer numbers and text

 ```
 int myInt = 1;